joaomartiniano/MiniBug/README.md

-# MiniBug

-## Issue Tracker and Todo List
+# MiniBug - Issue Tracker and Todo List

-MiniBug is a simple issue tracker (and to-do list), desktop single user application.
+MiniBug is a barebones, simple issue tracker and to-do list.
+It is a desktop single-user application.

-For some time I had the need for a desktop app, a really simple bug tracker (and a wishlist To Do).

-There are a lot of very fine products (free or paid) that do this kind of task very, very well.
-However, most of the time I just need something dead simple, albeit a bit more sophisticated than a text file.

-I ended up creating MiniBug, which was designed to work the way I need (although I'm not 100% satisfied).
-If someone else finds it useful, then good.
+*image*

-### Features
+## Features

 - Issues: create, edit, delete, clone
 - Tasks: create, edit, delete, clone